CS540-22/TerminalGUI/proposal.md

 ## Project Management

-  - Basic UI
-  - Command-line search
-  - Data collections (Most frequently used commands)
+Each sprint is a two-week period.

+  - `Sprint 1:` Write the proposal.
+  - `Sprint 2:` Design, and implement the non-active user interface, and collect the most frequent-used command lines.
+  - `Sprint 3:` Implement events in our user interface (click a button, select an item from the menu, etc).
+  - `Sprint 4:` Implement search box to search for command line based on the description.
+Implement the backend where users can add their own commands.
-  - The outputs of each command among pipes.
+  - `Sprint 5:` Show the outputs of each command among pipes.
+  - `Sprint 6:` Shortcuts for executing commands.
-  - Makefile auto generator
+  - `Sprint 7:` Makefile auto generator (if time allows).